 List of content you will read in this article:

+Do you want to understand the concept of centos find file or centos search file command.
+Before jumping into the topics, we should understand the concept of Linux and market about it.
 Linux has various distributions available in the market and one of them is CentOS.
 CentOS stands for community enterprise operating system.
 In 2004, CentOS was released as a free operating system distribution that is based on the Linux kernel.
 It is completely derived from the RedHat Enterprise Linux (RHEL).

 Mainly, CentOS is commonly used for providing the free enterprise-class computing platform and helps in maintaining 100 percent compatibility with its upstream source RedHat.
 You won’t believe that in 2010, CentOS left behind Debian and became the most widely used Linux distribution.
 It has supported more than 30 percent of the web servers.
 But in 2012, Debian again took over CentOS.